vfarcic/devops26/manuscript/15-advanced-pipelines.md

 COPY ./bin/ /
 ```

 The last line will copy all the files from the `bin/` directory.
 That would introduce at least two problems.
 First of all, there is no need to have all three binaries inside container images we're building.
 That would make them bigger for no good reason.
 The second issue with the way binaries are copied is the `ENTRYPOINT`.
-It expect `/go-demo-6`, instead of `go-demo-6_linux` that we are building now.
-Fortunatelly, the fix to both of the issues is very simple.
-We can change the `COPY` so that only `go-demo-6_linux` is copied and that it is renamed to `go-demo-6` during the process.
-That will help us avoid copying unnecessary files and still fullfill the `ENTRYPOINT` requirement.
+It expects `/go-demo-6`, instead of `go-demo-6_linux` that we are building now.
+Fortunately, the fix to both of the issues is straightforward.
+We can change the Dockerfile `COPY` instruction so that only `go-demo-6_linux` is copied and that it is renamed to `go-demo-6` during the process.
+That will help us avoid copying unnecessary files and will still fulfill the `ENTRYPOINT` requirement.

 ```bash
 cat Dockerfile \